filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 ### Choosing a data directory for the worker

 The Lotus Worker stores all the necessary data in the `~/lotusworker` folder.
 You can customize that by setting the `$LOTUS_WORKER_PATH` environment variable.
-It is recommended to put this folder on a NVMe SSD so that it gets really fast disk performance.
+It is recommended to put this folder on a NVMe SSD so that it gets faster disk performance.

 ### Allow external connections to the miner API